 Economic, social and cultural rights

-The International Covenant on Economic, Social and Cultural Rights entered into force in 1976, and had 164 states parties by the end of October 2016.
+The International Covenant on Economic, Social and Cultural Rights entered into force in 1976.
 The human rights that the Covenant seeks to promote and protect include:

 - the right to work in just and favourable conditions;